-The basic principles
+The basic principals

 Each member of your family is taxed as an individual, with personal allowances and exemptions.

-With the right circumstances and careful planning, a couple with two children could have income and gains of at least £94,200 tax-free.
-Most capital gains are taxed at 10% or 20%, with exceptions including gains attracting Entrepreneurs' Relief and Investors' Relief (10% tax rate), gains on residential property that do not gualify for private residence relief and gains covered by the annual exemption or other reliefs.
+With the right circumstances and careful planning, a couple with two children could have income and gains of at least £99,480 tax-free for the tax year ending on 5 April 2022.

+Most capital gains are taxed at 10% or 20%, with exceptions including gains attracting Business Asset Disposal Relief (formerly known as Entrepreneurs' Relief) and Investors' Relief (IR) (10% tax rate), gains on residential property that do not qualify for private residence relief and gains covered by the annual exemption or other reliefs.